bitcoinhodler/glacier/docs/_docs/overview/attack-surface.md

 * A flaw in GlacierScript causes sensitive data to be leaked or flawed
 * Human error during protocol execution
 * Design failure in the protocol misses or inadequately addresses a risk

+For potential man-in-the-middle vulnerabilities, we mitigate this by signing a checksum of the Glacier document itself, and including steps in the protocol for users to verify the signature and checksum.
+But this is not foolproof:

+An attacker could remove the self-verification procedure from the protocol document, and many users would not notice.
+* An attacker could compromise our keypair and create a fraudulent signature (although this is exceedingly unlikely, due to Keybase’s key verification systems)
+* The protocol document  does  begin with document self-verification on one Setup Computer.
+However, it doesn’t guide the user through self-verification on the second Setup Computer.
+Nor does it have them re-verify the document when they first boot into Ubuntu on the Setup Computers to create the Quarantined Boot USBs.
+If the portion of the protocol document related to creating the Quarantined Boot USBs were compromised between the initial self-validation & the later re-validation (when creating the Quarantined App USBs), the user would probably not notice, even without a forged signature.
+* Protocol hardcopy is compromised (e.g. by malware to alter the user’s hardcopy as it is printed)
+* A flaw in GlacierScript causes sensitive data to be leaked or flawed
+* Human error during protocol execution
+* Design failure in the protocol misses or inadequately addresses a risk